erbilcolak90/schoolLessonTracking/README.md

 Teachers and students are assigned for the created lesson.
 It includes queries such as which student took part in which teacher's lesson on which day and at what time.

+### Information
+- This project deployed from heroku.The project database uses mongoDB Atlas.
+- Project database an open to request.
+- If you run this project your localhost; you must be edit to postman url area.

+---

 ### Postman Collections